 This topic is adapted from the Rose Publishing YouTube channel.

 How did the first copies of the New Testament (NT) make it around the world?
 Some argue that the Bible and the NT are not trustworthy, that they have been corrupted over the centuries or intentionally changed to control people.
 Find out here how the NT came to us today.

 Collected by the Churches

 Ancient NT documents were copied with ink and paper, and the various letters and gospels that make up the NT had not yet been bound together as one book.
 Christian churches across the Mediterranean world kept the letters and gospels by Peter, Paul, and others.
 As late as 200 A.D., the early Christian writer Tertullian recorded that Rome, Philippi, Thessalonica, Corinth, and Ephesus still had in their possession the original copies of Paul’s letters to those churches.
-These letter were copied by hand because they would eventually wear out.
+These letters were copied by hand because they would eventually wear out.

 Copying the NT Documents

 Churches would loan out their copies of letters to other churches if they requested them and would record the history of the text.
 What church loaned the letter to be copied?
 And who was the original author of that text?
 This helped them maintain a lineage of authority in the text so that Christians knew the documents they had were biblical and authoritative, not simply one person’s ideas.

 Attestation of the NT

 Modern scholarship possesses over 5,600 copies, fragments, or portions of the NT.
 No other ancient document is more well-attested than the NT, so arguments that the Bible was invented by the Catholic Church or other groups later in history are simply false.
 The earliest NT fragment, called the Rylands Papyrus or P52, is dated to about 100 A.D and contains portions of John 18:34-38.